-I read Gregor Ojstersek’s piece the other day.
-“Would I Still Go The Engineering Manager Route in 2026?”.
-And it hit me in a strange way.
-Not because of the answer but because of the question.
-The fact that someone who’s been doing this for years is publicly asking whether he’d do it again says something.
+Gregor Ojstersek published a piece recently: “Would I Still Go The Engineering Manager Route in 2026?”.
+The fact that someone who’s been doing this for years is publicly asking whether he’d do it again says something about where the role is heading.

 That deal still technically exists.
 But the fine print keeps growing.